andypiper/theindiebeat-gnome-ext/README.md

 ## Acknowledgements

 - [Kirsten Lambertsen](https://mastodon.social/@mizkirsten) for being *awesome*.
-- [The Indie Beat](https://theindiebeat.fm/) for providing the music streams (and the groovy catellite).
+- [The Indie Beat](https://theindiebeat.fm/) for providing the music streams.
 - [Bandwagon.fm](https://bandwagon.fm/) for being an excellent part of the Fediverse.
 - [Neil Brown's blog post](https://neilzone.co.uk/2025/01/adding-the-indie-beat-radio-fm-to-lyrion-music-server-mpd-and-jellyfin/) on using The Indie Beat streams in Linux music players.
 - originally inspired by [the SOMA FM extension](https://github.com/TheWeirdDev/somafm-radio-gnome-ext) for GNOME Shell (but shares no code, just the idea and a bit of the look).
 - the [GNOME Extensions](https://extensions.gnome.org) reviewers for their excellent feedback! (signal management is harder than I thought)

+## Colophon

+This extension is powered by catellites. 🐱🛰️🎧